AB Nexus Spring 2024 Research Collaboration Grant Program

-Upon accepting an award, the project PI agrees to fulfill several requirements.
+Upon accepting an award, the project PIs agree to fulfill several requirements.

 - Project Reporting

-- Project PIs will submit brief reports at 6 and 12 months, outlining the general progress of the project and key metrics including resulting publications, presentations, research partnerships, IP, and student engagement (see example AB Nexus Progress Report Form).
-After the project completion date at 12 months, teams will respond to periodic surveys that will aid in establishing return on investment of the program.
+- Project PIs will submit brief reports at 6, 12 and 18 months.
+Progress reports will outline the general progress of the project and key metrics including external funding, resulting publications, presentations, research partnerships, IP, and student engagement (see example AB Nexus Progress Report Form).
+After the project completion date, teams will respond to periodic surveys that will aid in establishing return on investment of the program.

 - Reviewer Duties

-- Project PIs and Co-PIs will agree to serve as potential reviewers in subsequent AB Nexus Research Collaboration Grant cycles.
+- Awardees will agree to serve as reviewers in subsequent annual AB Nexus Research Collaboration Grant cycles.

 - Pursuit of External Funding